mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 In addition, the receiver ought to also consider the requirements of RTCP streams.
-These considerations can also be relevant when implementing signaling since it can be necessary to inform the receiver about how many stream credits it will have to provide to the media-sending peer, and how rapidly it must provide these stream credits.
+These considerations can also be relevant when implementing signaling since it can be necessary to inform the receiver about how many stream credits it will have to provide to the sending peer, and how rapidly it must provide these stream credits.

 ## QUIC DATAGRAMs {#quic-datagrams}

-Senders can also transmit RTP packets in QUIC DATAGRAMs.
-DATAGRAMs are a QUIC extension described in {{!RFC9221}}.
+Senders can also transmit RTP packets in QUIC DATAGRAMs, using a QUIC extension described in {{!RFC9221}}.
 DATAGRAMs can only be used if the use of the DATAGRAM extension was successfully negotiated during the QUIC handshake.
-If the QUIC extension was signaled using a signaling protocol, but that extension was not negotiated during the QUIC handshake, a peer can close the connection with the ROQ\_EXPECTATION\_UNMET error code.
+If the QUIC extension was signaled using a signaling protocol, but that extension was not negotiated during the QUIC handshake, an endpoint can close the connection with the ROQ\_EXPECTATION\_UNMET error code.

 DATAGRAMs preserve application frame boundaries.
 Thus, a single RTP packet can be mapped to a single DATAGRAM without additional framing.